-Fade In factor Select a multiplier to adjust the functions' fade in speed Fade Out factor Select a multiplier to adjust the functions' fade out speed Duration factor (+tap) Select a multiplier to adjust the functions' duration
+Select a multiplier to adjust the functions' fade in speed Select a multiplier to adjust the functions' fade out speed Select a multiplier to adjust the functions' duration

 This multiplier will be applied to the speed dial value before adjusting the functions' speed value.
 Select (Not Sent) so the functions' speed value will not be affected by this speed dial.

-Add function(s) to be controlled by the speed dial.
+Add function(s) to be controlled by the speed dial. controlled functions.

-Remove the selected functions from the speed dial's list of controlled functions.
+Remove the selected functions from the speed dial's list of

-Configuration - Input tab

-Input from an external controller can be configured here
+Configuration - Input tab Input from an external controller can be configured here one for value with minimum and maximum and another for tap button.